-Are your retirement savings enough to live comfortably during your golden years?
-The March edition of Money Magazine has some guidelines to help you answer that $64,000 question.
-Before we get to the guidelines, it is important to understand that they are built on a number of assumptions.
+Are your retirement savings going to be enough for you to live comfortably during your golden years?
+A while back, Money Magazine published some great guidelines, aimed to help you answer that $64,000 question.
+Before we get to the guidelines, though, it is important to understand that they are built on a number of assumptions.

 First, they assume you will need to replace 80% of your current, pre-tax income during retirement.
 If you make $100,000 now, for example, you’ll need $80,000 of pre-tax income per year during retirement.
 Second, the guidelines assume you will receive about $20,000 a year in social security benefits.
 If you would like an estimate of your social security benefits, check out this social security benefits calculator.